Concordium/concordium-node-sdk-js/examples/readme.md

 This is a collection of scripts/examples that utilizes the SDK.
 There are three directories with examples:

+- `ccd-js-gen` containing examples with generate and using smart contract clients.
 - `client` containing examples that utilize the client to interact with a Concordium node.
 - `cis2`  containing examples that helps interact with CIS-2 compliant smart contracts.
+- `cis4`  containing examples that helps interact with CIS-4 compliant smart contracts.
 - `common` that use various general functions from the library.

 To run an example call: